What is a snagging list?

 Upon legal completion, your snagging rights come into play.
 This is when you officially own the property and have the full right to inspect for defects.
 It's important to know that conducting a snagging survey post-completion doesn't waive your rights to report defects later, as stipulated by the National House Building Council.

-Creating your own snagging list: A step-by-step guide
+Creating your own snagging list

-Internal checks: walls, floors, and fixtures
+1. Internal checks: walls, floors, and fixtures

-In your new build home, scrutinize the walls for discrepancies in paint, wallpaper, or plaster.
-Look for signs of dampness or poor finishing.
-Floors demand your attention for evenness, proper installation of tiles or carpets, and absence of creaks.
 Inspect fixtures like light fittings, electrical sockets, and switches for functionality and secure fitting.
 Checking these areas ensures the internal integrity and aesthetic appeal of your property.

-External checks: roofing, brickwork, and doors
+2. External checks: roofing, brickwork, and doors

-Documenting and reporting snags
+3. Documenting and reporting snags

 Establishing effective communication channels with the builder can lead to swift resolution of issues, enhancing your experience with your new property.

-Tracking and resolving snagging issues
+4. Tracking and resolving snagging issues

 For efficient snag management, maintain a comprehensive list of identified issues, including their status and any responses from the builder or snagging surveyor.
 Regularly update this list to track progress.
-This organized approach ensures all snags are acknowledged and addressed, safeguarding the quality of your new build property.
+This organised approach ensures all snags are acknowledged and addressed, safeguarding the quality of your new build property.

-Utilities and safety features
+5. Utilities and safety features

 In your snagging list, include a check for utilities like water, gas, and electricity.
-Ensure the heating thermostat is fitted correctly, the fuse box is fitted correctly, and that the stop cock is easily accessible.
-Verify the presence and functionality of safety features like smoke detectors and carbon monoxide alarms.
-These checks are crucial for the livability and safety of your new home.
+Check that the heating thermostat and the fuse box is fitted correctly, and that the stop cock is easily accessible.

-Compliance with regulations
+6. Compliance with regulations

 Verify that your new build home complies with relevant regulations.
 Ensure you have the necessary certificates like the gas safety certificate and electrical safety test certificate.